Would you like to make a difference in your community?

 - Resident of Silverthorne for a period of at least one year immediately preceding the election.

-Municipal Election Nomination Petitions are available at the Town Clerk's office as of January 7, 2020.
+Municipal Election Nomination Petitions are available at the Town Clerk's office.
 To become a candidate for office, a candidate's nomination petition must be signed by at least ten (10) valid Silverthorne registered electors.
 It is recommended that more than 10 signatures be obtained in the event some are invalid.

 - The candidate must complete the Acceptance of Nomination on the back of the nomination petition and have it notarized.